Ring Video Doorbell 2 Review

 The doorbell camera comes equipped with two-way audio, which enables you to speak to whoever’s at your front door.
 This comes in handy when greeting visitors, directing delivery people, or giving intruders the heebie-jeebies.

 To receive any cloud or local storage, you’ll need to invest in a monthly subscription plan- either Ring Protect Plus or Ring Protect Basic.
 Both will give you 60 days of cloud storage and the ability to download your footage locally.
-As you can see, the Protect Plus Plan also gives you an extended warranty, a discount at Ring.com, and professional monitoring for the Ring Alarm security system, if you have it.
+As you can see, the Protect Plus Plan also gives you an extended warranty and a discount at Ring.com.
+It also covers an unlimited number of cameras installed at the same address, so you’ll pay $10 per month whether you have five cameras or 20.

 While I’m glad that Ring provides both local and cloud storage, I wish it offered at least one free storage option.
 Don’t they know that the best things in life are free?